Ridda Wars: Yamamah

 Ikrimah ibn Abi-Jahl, one of the corps commanders, was instructed to make contact with Musaylima at Yamamah, but not to engage until Khalid joined him.
-Abu Bakr's intention in giving Ikrimah this mission was to tie Musaylima down at Yamamah, thereby freeing Khalid to deal with the apostate tribes of north-central Arabia without interference.
+Abu Bakr's intention in giving Ikrimah this mission was to tie Musaylima down at Yamamah, thereby freeing Khalid to deal with the rebel tribes of north-central Arabia without interference.

 Meanwhile, Abu Bakr sent Shurhabil's corps to reinforce Ikrimah at Yamamah.
 Ikrimah, however, in early September 632, attacked Musaylima's forces before the reinforcements arrived, and was defeated.
 He reported his actions to Abu Bakr, who, both pained and angered by the rashness of Ikrimah and his disobedience, ordered him to proceed with his force to Oman to assist Hudaifa; once Hudaifa had completed his task, he was to march to Mahra to help Arfaja, and thereafter go to Yemen to help Muhajir.

 Meanwhile, Abu Bakr sent orders to Khalid to march against Musaylima.
 Shurhabil's corps, stationed at Yamamah, was to reinforce Khalid's corps.
-In addition to this Abu Bakr assembled a fresh army of Ansar and Muhajireen in Medina that joined Khalid's corps at Butah before the combined force set out for Yamamah.
+In addition to this, Abu Bakr assembled a fresh army of Ansar and Muhajireen in Medina that joined Khalid's corps at Butah before the combined force set out for Yamamah.

-Though Abu Bakr had instructed Shurhabil not to engage Musaylima's forces until Khalid's arrival, Shurhabil engaged Musaylima's forces anyway and was defeated, too.
+Though Abu Bakr had instructed Shurhabil not to engage Musaylima's forces until Khalid's arrival, Shurhabil engaged Musaylima's forces anyway and was defeated.
 Khalid linked up with the remnants of Shurhabil's corps early in December 632.

 The combined force of Muslims, now 13,000 strong, finally defeated Musaylima's army in the Battle of Yamama, which was fought in the third week of December.
 The fortified city of Yamamah surrendered peacefully later that week.

 Khalid established his headquarters at Yamamah, from which he despatched columns throughout the plain of Aqraba to subdue the region around Yamamah.
 Thereafter, all of central Arabia submitted to Medina.

-What remained of the apostasy in the less vital areas of Arabia was rooted out by the Muslims in a series of well-planned campaigns within five months.
+What remained of the multiple rebellions in the less vital areas of Arabia was rooted out by the Muslims in a series of well-planned campaigns within five months.

 Oman

-In mid-September 632, Abu Bakr dispatched Hudaifa bin Mihsan's corps to tackle the apostasy in Oman, where the dominant tribe of Azd had revolted under their chief Laqeet bin Malik, known more commonly as "Dhu'l-Taj" ("the Crowned One").
+In mid-September 632, Abu Bakr dispatched Hudaifa bin Mihsan's corps to tackle the rebellion in Oman, where the dominant tribe of Azd had revolted under their chief Laqit bin Malik, known more commonly as "Dhu'l-Taj" ("the Crowned One").
 According to some reports, he also claimed prophethood.

 Hudaifa entered Oman, but not having sufficient strength to fight Dhu'l-Taj, he requested reinforcements from the Caliph, who sent Ikrimah from Yamamah to aid him in late September.
 The combined forces then defeated Dhu'l-Taj at a battle at Dibba, one of Dhu'l-Taj's strongholds, in November.
 Dhu'l-Taj himself was killed in the battle.

 Hudaifa was appointed governor of Oman, and set about the re-establishment of law and order.
 Ikrimah, having no local administrative responsibility, used his corps to subdue the area around Daba, and, in a number of small actions, succeeded in breaking the resistance of those Azd who had continued to defy the authority of Medina.